tconn42/globepretty/README.md

 ##### &nbsp;  autoSpinAfterIdleMs (default 15000)

 &nbsp;    How long to wait after a user interaction before resuming the spin.

-&nbsp;    Zero to never stop spinning
+Zero to never stop spinning